nyuolab/MooneyComputationModeling2024/README.md

 ## System requirements
 This code has been tested on MacOS Sonoma and big sur, and on a slurm-based linux HPC cluster.
 It's recommended you have GPUs or high memory CPUs for most of the operations in our code.
 We used `python 3.11` for our programs.
 In principle other versions could work, but be warned that this is not teseted.

+On a "normal" computer, assuming you use our provided trained model weights, running with 32 cores and sufficient memory, it's unlikely to produce all analysis files within a week.
+One an HPC with about 128 workers each equippend with 32 cores, it takes about 2 days.

 ## Python requirements
 We recommend using a conda environment to reproduce the results.
 First, create a conda environment:
 ```bash